New Year Bumper Sale @ Rs. 1 X

 What is the effect of Mutax on the Liver?

-Using Mutax does not have any harmful effects on the liver.
+Mutax does not damage the liver.

 What is the effect of Mutax on the Heart?

-Mutax is not harmful for the heart.
+Mutax is completely safe for the heart.

 Mutax should not be taken with following medicines due to severe side effects it may cause to patients -